-bit 7=1: register mode When bit 7 of the control byte is set, the first two bytes of the user data are not used for process data transfer, but are written into or read out of the terminal's register set.
+bit 7=1: register mode

+When bit 7 of the control byte is set, the first two bytes of the user data are not used for process data transfer, but are written into or read out of the terminal's register set.
-bit 6=0: read

-bit 6=1: write

-In bit 6 of the control byte, you define whether a register is to be read or written.
+bit 6=0: read bit 6=1: write In bit 6 of the control byte, you define whether a register is to be read or written.
 When bit 6 is not set, a register is read without modification.
 The value can be taken from the input process image.

 When bit 6 is set, the user data is written into a register.
 The operation is concluded as soon as the status byte in the input process image has assumed the same value as the control byte in the output process image.

-bits 0 to 5: address
+The address of the register to be addressed is entered in bits 0 to 5 of the bits 0 to 5: address mode

-The address of the register to be addressed is entered in bits 0 to 5 of the control byte.
+The address of the register to be addressed is entered in bits 0 to 5 control byte.